JuliaFong/serverTsExpress/README.md

 * Learn how to to create back-end routes
 * Create Express routers
 * Understand how to utilize the Typescript Express.js library
+* Learn how to understand the different properties that an object has in TypeScript
+* Learn how type definition file tells us about the different properties that a javascript library exposes to us.